BirdieLogic Guide

 Court positions panel

-For doubles and mixed doubles, the Court view below the scores shows which player is on which side.
-Positions swap automatically as points are scored.
-You can drag to correct positions manually if needed.
+For doubles and mixed doubles, the Court Positions view below the scores shows which player is at which side of the net.
+Positions update automatically as points are scored.
+After each game, the court orientation flips automatically — the team that was at the top moves to the bottom, matching the real-world end change.

 4 · Singles vs Doubles